 Uniform Resource Locator Is

-Rancakmedia.com – The following is an explanation of URLs or uniform resource locators, which many people may not know what URLs are for.
+Rancakmedia.com – The following is an explanation of the URL or uniform resource locator, which perhaps not many people know what the use of a URL is.
 Check out the article below.

-As detailed on this page, URL stands for Uniform Resource Locator and has the following functions, history, examples, and types: What is a URL?
+As shown in detail on this page, URL stands for Uniform Resource Locator and has the following functions, history, examples and types: What is a URL?
 What is the role of URLs?
-When it comes to URLs, the casual internet user is probably familiar with them.
+When it comes to URLs, regular internet users are probably already familiar with them.

-However, do they already know what URLs are and what they are used for?
-To find out, read on for an explanation of what URLs are and what they are used for.
+However, do they know what a URL is and its uses?
+To find out, read on for an explanation of what a URL is and its uses.

 URL stands for Uniform Resource Locator, or in Indonesian it is called Uniform Resource Locator.
 So, what exactly is a URL and what does it do?

 URL (Uniform Resource Locator) is a word that refers to the address of a website.
-To open a website, you must enter its URL in the address bar of the browser.
-The URL https://rancakmedia.com/serves as an example.
+To open a website, you have to enter its URL in the browser address bar.
+URL http://rancakmedia.com/serves for example.

-For example, if you want to launch Rancakmedia, then you need to visit the URL at https://rancakmedia.com on your computer or mobile device.
-And here are some other URL examples:
+For example, if you want to launch Rancakmedia, then you need to visit the URL at http://rancakmedia.com on your computer or mobile device.
+And here are some other examples of URLs:

 2. https://youtube.com